Text-Anchored Score Composition: Tackling Condition Misalignment in Text-to-Image Diffusion Models: Related Work

 \section{Related Work}

-\textbf{Text-to-Image Diffusion.}~Text-to-image diffusion has emerged as a powerful technique for generating high-quality images.
+\textbf{Text-to-Image Diffusion.}~Diffusion model has emerged as a powerful technique for generating high-quality images~\cite{rombach2022high,yang2023denoising,nichol2021glide,ramesh2022dalle2,saharia2022imagen}.
 The Stable Diffusion (SD)~\cite{rombach2022high} model, which leverages latent diffusion processes, serves as a prime example.
-It is composed of a pretrained autoencoder and a diffusion model, working together to effectively convert textual prompts into visually accurate and detailed images.
-The autoencoder translates an image into a spatial latent code, while the diffusion model predicts the underlying data distribution score, similar to score-based models.
+This text-to-image diffusion model becomes the foundation for generation of other modality and tasks~\cite{liang2023luciddreamer,poole2022dreamfusion,wang2023modelscope,wang2023not}.
 Further, certain studies~\cite{ruiz2022dreambooth, gal2022image, hu2021lora, huang2023reversion} have expanded on this foundation, incorporating image guidance into the diffusion process for customization.
 By binding specific image features with the text, these models simulate the corresponding style through the text prompt.
 Others~\cite{choi2021ilvr,brack2023sega,meng2021sdedit,zhao2022egsde, zeng2022scenecomposer} focus on exploiting spatial information inherent in images, integrating the image directly into the computations to ensure better alignment in the final output.